 Making Grades Available

 Do not post grades publicly.
 Blackboard’s grade center manages the grading process in a way that protects students’ privacy.
-Note that the Center for Instructional Technology has several tutorials to help you out.
+Note that the Center for Instructional Technology offers several Blackboard tutorials to help you out.

 Financial aid for the next semester depends on grades being submitted on time!